asyrafjanai/kollectml/README.md

 ## Download the data

-The first time you run this demo, fetch the data from onedrive/or used the sample data in storage folder
+The first time you run this demo, fetch the data from onedrive/or use the sample data in storage folder

 ## Start training ML model